wazuh/wazuh-documentation/source/getting-started/architecture.rst

 The Wazuh server uses Filebeat to send alert and event data to the Wazuh indexer, using TLS encryption.
 Filebeat reads the Wazuh server output data and sends it to the Wazuh indexer (by default listening on port 9200/TCP).
 Once the data is indexed by the Wazuh indexer, the Wazuh dashboard is used to mine and visualize the information.

 The Wazuh dashboard queries the Wazuh RESTful API (by default listening on port 55000/TCP on the Wazuh server) to display configuration and status-related information of the :ref:`Wazuh server <wazuh_server>` and :ref:`agents <wazuh_agent>`.
-When desired, it can also modify through API calls, agents, or server configuration settings.
+It can also modify agents or server configuration settings through API calls.
 This communication is encrypted with TLS and authenticated with a username and password.

 Default ports